 Lasting: the color lasts a couple of showers if you don’t reapply each time you shower.
 This is something I struggle with because I like my beauty routine to be short and simple, but I guess that can’t always be the case, unfortunately.

 Scent: I was worried that it would have a strong or unpleasant smell, but I was wrong.
-I’m actually obsessed with the way this smells.
 It has a nice light and airy beachy smell which makes sense.

 Overall happiness with the product: I love it and will definitely have this in my cabinet at all times.